eine/vunit/docs/verification_components/user_guide.rst

 -----------------------

-A verification component (VC) is an entity that is normally connected to the DUT via a bus signal interface such as AXI-Lite.
+A verification component (VC) is an entity that is normally connected to the Design Under Test (DUT) via a bus signal interface such as AXI-Lite.
 The main test sequence in the test bench sends messages to the VCs that will then perform the actual bus signal transactions.
 The benefit of this is both to raise the abstraction level of the test bench as well as making it easy to have parallel activity on several bus interfaces.

 A VC typically has an associated package defining procedures for